 Blogger vs. WordPress for Blogging

 Blogger and WordPress were both originally established as blogging platforms.
 However, WordPress has since evolved into a multi-purpose content management system that can be used to build nearly any type of site.
+That makes Blogger an appealing WordPress alternative for site owners purely focused on blogging.

 Let’s consider the blogging features and layouts of each platform below to help you decide which is the right platform for you.